grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 <dd>Notable NPC, Spark: Wail Mould, Resolution: Mutter Gawp</dd>
 </dl>

+To get us started, we'll call our example PC "Percy".

-Let's begin with the homeland and background first.
-Our character is from Dismas and grew up among zealots.
-In my setting, the lands surrounding are are known as the "Bishopric of Dismas".
-Recently, a religious mania swept most of the inhabitants away, effectively emptying the entire area.
-Our character was perhaps a child left behind, an orphan of the Mad Bishop's crusade.
+#### Roll for homeland and background

+Percy grew up among zealots in Dismas.
+In my setting, the lands surrounding the city are known as the "Bishopric of Dismas".
+Recently, religious mania swept up most of the inhabitants driving them away on a ludicrous pilgrimage, and effectively emptying the entire area.
+Thinking around this, our character was perhaps a child left behind, an orphan of the Mad Bishop's crusade.

+#### Roll for career

-We rolled his career as "boatman", so I'm going to interpret that as they had been taken in by the river folk who travel up and down the River Hy, ferrying ore from Skar, and Woald lumber, to Dismas.
+We rolled his career as "boatman": our character had been taken in by the river folk who travel up and down the River Hy, ferrying ore from Skar and Woald lumber to Dismas.
 They probably made their way to Wookbridge after they were orphaned.
 It's a popular stop-over point for river folk.

+#### Roll for past event

+From our rumour table, our PC is somehow involved with the secretive agreement between the Dismas' thieves guild and the revolting peasants of the New Commonwealth.
+Interesting: I love the idea that Percy is caught between the two factions, ferrying missives between Commonwealth and Council under the nose of the Mandatory Forces.

+#### Roll for details

+For Percy's personality, we must begin to interpret our spark table prompts.
+We have to work with "slouch maim."
+It implies a profound character flaw ("maim") and idleness.
+Clearly, Percy is somewhat lazy to the point of addiction, used to a languid life on the river.
+We'll catch him napping throughout the campaign.
+Should be very annoying and drive a lot of delicious conflict.

+Next we have the prompt for Percy's style: cold sausage.
+I'm only going imagine that Percy suffers from a permanent feeling of cold (poor circulation?), and always wraps himself in a thick coat that smells vaguely of cooked meat.

+For distinctive feature we have "swat craft."
+I'm going to have some fun here, and suggest that Percy is always accompained by a number of midges, attracted from the river by his odorous coat.
+They are a constant irritation to those around him.

+His core value is "hunger maim:" after his orphan life Percy is violently adament he'll never go hungry again.
+He is always careful to have some food on hand, and if he begins to feel hungry he comes irritable and quick to temper.

+"Perspiration Fanatic" is the prompt for his life goal: pretty clearly to make his fanatical parents pay for their negligence.
+He uses his contacts in the shadowy underworld of Dismas to search for them.

+#### Enemy

+Percy doesn't have any friends as yet, but he certainly has a notable enemy.
+The spark for this NPC is "wail mould."
+This requires a lot of interpretation, but I'm going to use it to create a new faction, the Pond Guard (I feel "mould" is reminescent of pond scum) a guard force who keep the peace on the waters of the River Hy.
+They are known by their distinctive call.
+All boaters know to moor immediately and prepare to be boarded and searched.

+Percy is a person of interest to the Pond Guard, and if he's ever caught he'll be in trouble.

+### Random Tables

 <section class="two-column">

-### 1. Roll for homeland
+#### 1. Roll for homeland

 Roll for your homeland from the locations table below.
 If you roll a 12, roll on the Other Lands table below that for a more uncommon land of origin.